chazlarson/brick-finder/README.md

 For system bricks, there are three different SKUs in-store, with the following contents:

-SKU 1 and 2 are typically available in-store in a variety of colors.
-This tool only accounts for the online colors until I'm able to come up with a comprehensive list of the in-store colors.
-SKU 3 is evenly divided into grey, green, blue, and brown.

 | Brick | Name | SKU 1 [48 for $1] | SKU 2 [48 for $1] | SKU 3  [100 for $1] |
 | :--- | :--- | :--- | :--- | :--- |
 | 2456 | 2x6 brick | 6 |  |  |